 mis à jour

-Spend the winter as a sled dog handler and learn everything about these wonderful creatures in Ramfjordbotn, Norway
+Spend a year as a sled dog handler and learn everything about these wonderful creatures in Ramfjordbotn, Norway

 Si vous n’êtes ni citoyen norvégien ni citoyen de l’UE et si vous avez l'intention de travailler, de faire du volontariat ou d'étudier lors de votre visite, VOUS AUREZ BESOIN DU BON VISA / DU BON PERMIS D'AU PAIR (le cas échéant).
 Veuillez contacter l’ambassade dans votre pays d’origine pour obtenir plus d'informations AVANT votre départ.